Core Faculty and Staff

 B.A.
 English Literature, Colorado College, 1990

 M.A.
 Curriculum and Instruction, University of Colorado, 2007

 In addition to managing our center's daily operations, Lisa is involved in voiceover/announcing, ceramics, and stand-up comedy.
 She is the author of Beyond Mama Bear: How to Survive the Balancing Act of Parenting Teenagers and has published two children’s books.
 She also writes, edits, and speaks for freelance and contract clients.
 She has been quoted on raising adolescents in the L.A.
 Times and on National Public Radio’s Morning Edition.

 M.A.
-International Development, University of Denver, Josef Korbel School of International Studies, 2014
+Global Finance, Trade, and Economic Integration, University of Denver - Josef Korbel School of International StudiesMA, Research Fellow

 Dr. Barry B. Hughes is John Evans Professor at the Josef Korbel School of International Studies, University of Denver, and was founding Director of the Frederick S. Pardee Center for International Futures.

 His principal interests are in (1) global change, (2) computer simulation models for economic, energy, food, population, environmental, and socio-political forecasting, and (3) policy analysis.
 The fundamental concerns that synthesize these interests are (1) developing effective response to long-term global change and (2) improving the long-term human condition.
 He developed International Futures (IFs), the widely-used computer simulation for study of long-term national, regional, and global issues (see http://Pardee.du.edu).